scalar-labs/scalardb-benchmarks/docs/README.md

 {% capture notice--info %}
 **Note**

-Alternatively, instead of specifying each database configuration item in the `.toml` file, you can use the ScalarDB properties file.
-If `config_file` is specified (commented out below), all other configurations under `database_config` will be ignored.
+Alternatively, instead of using the ScalarDB properties file, you can specify each database configuration item in the `.toml` file.
+If `config_file` is specified, all other configurations under `database_config` will be ignored even if they are not commented out.
 {% endcapture %}

 <div class="notice--info">{{ notice--info | markdownify }}</div>